-Unseen written examinations for DL modules are held once a year, in June (including resits).
-Examinations are normally taken in a student's country of residence, in one of over 650 examination centres worldwide (arranged mainly through Ministries of Education or the British Council).
-A list of examination centres can be found at https://london.ac.uk/current-students/examinations/examination-centres.

-A local fee will be payable direct to the examination centre.
-This fee is in addition to the programme/module fee and is set by, and paid directly to, the individual examination centres.
+Timed examinations for DL modules are held once a year, in June (including resits).
+Examinations in 2021/22 will either be taken in a student's country of residence in one of over 650 examination centres worldwide or will be held online.
+If the June 2022 module exam is held at a local examination centre, a local fee will be payable direct to the exam centre.
+This fee will be in addition to the module fee and is set by, and paid directly to, the individual examination centre.
 The level of local examination centre fees varies across the world and neither the University of London nor the LSHTM have any control over the fee amount.
+If the June 2022 module exam is held online, no additional exam entry fee will be payable.
+(Note that for those resitting module assessments, a fee will be payable.)